LucasJMO/E6Plus/prestige_classes/Defender.md

 **Defensive Stance**: When he adopts a defensive stance, a defender gains phenomenal strength and durability, but he may take no movement on his turn except for a single 5-foot step.
 He gains +2 to Strength, +4 to Constitution, a +2 resistance bonus on all saves, a +4 dodge bonus to AC, and a +2 bonus to damage reduction.

 Using or stopping the defensive stance takes no time itself, but a defender can only do so during his action.
 A defender suffers no penalties for exiting his stance, but he may only re-enter it after taking no physical actions for a full minute.
-Additionally, any opponent struck by an attack of opportunity by a defender

 **Uncanny Dodge**(Ex): Starting at 2nd level, a defender retains his Dexterity bonus to AC (if any) regardless of being caught flat-footed or struck by an invisible attacker.
 (He still loses any Dexterity bonus to AC if immobilized.)